How Does a Wrongful Death Case Work?

 Who Can Sue for Wrongful Death?

-A wrongful death suit is typically filed on behalf of survivors who had a relationship with the deceased person by a representative of the victim’s estate.
+A wrongful death lawyer can typically filed on behalf of survivors who had a relationship with the deceased person by a representative of the victim’s estate.
 The exact nature of those survivors differs from jurisdiction to state.

 In some states, the deceased’s romantic partner, as well as anyone who can establish financial dependency on the deceased, can file a wrongful death claim (marriage isn’t required, in other words).